SmartBear/readyapi-swaggerhub-plugin/README.md

 * API Key - you can generate this key in your User Settings in SwaggerHub
 * Actions to take: Save API Key and Open in Browser after publishing

 After you specified the parameter values, click *OK*.
-Ready!
-API (or SoapUI) will export your API definition to SwaggerHub.
+ReadyAPI (or SoapUI) will export your API definition to SwaggerHub.